 Moving to Brisbane

 Expats should have no problems finding suitable employment, as one would expect with a growing city.
-Median house prices are much less than in Sydney or Melbourne, and are even less expensive than the more reasonable Perth.
+Some of the city's main industries include IT, finance and administration.
+The cost of accommodation, along with the general cost of living, is much less than in Sydney or Melbourne.

 This is a laid-back city that still manages to buzz with an assortment of lively areas.
 The city offers alfresco dining all year round and an assortment of restaurants to sate the appetite of any expat or Brisbanite.

 Whilst the city may be compact, the suburbs sprawl north, south, east and west.
 Open spaces and outdoor entertainment are Brisbane trademarks thanks to its pleasant climate, and there never seems to be a shortage of things to see and do in the city.
 If one should tire of one's immediate surroundings though, the Sunshine Coast and the Gold Coast (to the north and south of the city) offer a respite from the city and are great weekend getaway spots.